 Inventory or Made to Order?

 If I were to start selling candles again, I would go the inventory route.
 I’d make several of each type of candle I want to sell and have a nice shelf for them to sit on, ready to be packed and shipped at a moments notice.
-I would set aside a day or two a week (give or take) just to make some inventory, depending on how much I’m selling, and that way I don’t have to worry about making candles every single time someone orders!
+I would set aside a day or two a week (give or take) just to make some inventory.
+Depending on how much I’m selling, that way I don’t have to worry about making candles every single time someone orders!

 Next, you need to ask yourself what kind of candles do you want to start out with?
 Do you want to do container candles?
 If so, what type of containers?
 (Mason jars, regular canning jars, teacups, metal tins, coffee mugs, wine glasses, other decorative glasses, Libby jars/bowls/etc……….).
 Below is a list of soy candle ideas for you that you could use to start your product line:

 - Mason Jar candles are popular for rustic themes